 Be Transparent.
 Good product managers use roadmaps, plans, and schedules to keep all stakeholders informed.

 Be Market-focused.
-Good product managers focusing on the needs of the market full of customers and potential customers, not the needs of one customer.
+Good product managers focus on the needs of the market full of customers and potential customers, not the needs of one customer.

 Product management is how product businesses scale.
 Our goal, and hopefully yours, is to turn good ideas into successful products systematically.